 Annual General Meetings

-The Federation must hold an Annual General Meeting once in each calendar year in addition to any other meetings in that year.
+Subject to Article 18, the Federation must hold an Annual General Meeting once in each calendar year in addition to any other meetings in that year.

 Not more than fifteen months may elapse between the date of one Annual General Meeting and the next.